Import and explore a map

 The option to view details is particularly helpful for diagnosing problems when a tool fails.

-- Close the Upgrade Dataset window and the Geoprocessing pane.
+- Close the details window and the Geoprocessing pane.

 Now that the annotation feature class has been updated, you are able to edit it.

-- On the ribbon, on the Edit tab, in the Tools group, click Annotation.
+- On the ribbon, click the Edit tab, in the Tools group, click Annotation.

 - In the Map, zoom to and select the TIMBUKTU annotation feature.